Seattle police investigate fatal shooting in Pioneer Square

-A man was killed in a shooting in Pioneer Square Saturday night, police said.
+A man was killed in a shooting in Pioneer Square on Saturday night, police said.

 About 10:25 p.m.
 Seattle police officers responded to shots fired near Second Avenue South and South Washington Street and found a man who was shot and on the ground, according to a police news release.